Nathalie Levy: 2019 – 2020: Europe 1

 From 26 August 2019, she presented Votre grand journal du soir on Europe 1, with Sebastien Krebs from 6pm to 8pm.

-Levy traveled around France to cover some major events such as the Lubrizol factory fire in Rouen or during the 2020 French municipal elections so that residents can talk about their daily lives on the air: "It's kind of my trademark and I'm very keen on it: going as close to people as possible.
+Levy traveled around France to cover some major events such as the Lubrizol factory fire in Rouen or during the 2020 French municipal elections so that residents could talk about their daily lives on the air: "It's kind of my trademark and I'm very keen on it: going as close to people as possible.
 They tell us about their daily lives.
 There is no pretense with them".
-From 16 March 2020 and until the end of the period of national containment due to Covid-19 pandemic, she continued to present the program Your great evening news remotely with his team.
+From 16 March 2020 and until the end of the period of national containment due to the COVID-19 pandemic, she continued to present the program Your great evening news remotely with her team.

-She decided to leave the station at the end of the season, leaving the place to Julian Bugier, to devote herself to other projects more oriented towards humanitarian and societal, such as the preparation of a television program on family caregivers for France Televisions and a program on roommate.
+She decided to leave the station at the end of the season, leaving the place to Julian Bugier, to devote herself to other projects more oriented towards humanitarian and societal topics, such as the preparation of a television program on family caregivers for France Televisions and a program on roommate.
 It was in part her pervasive role as a family caregiver that had to end her collaboration with the radio station.

 Book

 Her first book Courage au cœur et sac au dos, published by éditions du Rocher, came out on 23 September 2020.
-It describes the special relationship and "very strong" that links her to her grandmother, and more generally the role of Family caregivers to the certainly underestimated number of 8 to 11 million in France.
+It describes the special relationship and "very strong" that links her to her grandmother, and more generally the role of family caregivers to the certainly underestimated number of 8 to 11 million in France.
 However, she clarifies in several interviews that she considers herself more "loving" than "caregiver".

 One of the reasons she wrote this book was "the need to inscribe her grandmother in eternity".
 The title, taken from the words of a military song from Sambre et Meuse last century, comes mostly from Rosine's words, which she often repeated to her granddaughter to support her in difficult times.